stakater/stakater-workshop/docs/6-secret-management-in-saap/4-secret-management.md

 7. Multi Tenant Operator (MTO) deploys the Template resources to selector defined in TemplateGroupInstance.

-8. Admin creates a Template that contains a Secret Store (external secrets custom resource).
+8. Admin creates a Template that contains a Secret Store (External Secret CR).
 The SecretStore is namespaced and specifies how to access the external API which is Vault.
 Templates are used to share resources among namespaces.

          apiVersion: tenantoperator.stakater.com/v1alpha1
          kind: Template